Against the Ropes

+The Rocker was produced by Cort/Madden Productions and released in the United States by Paramount Pictures on February 20, 2004 and received negative reviews from critics.
+It grossed $7 million against a budget of $15 million.

 Plot

 At a young age, Jackie Kallen learns about boxing with her father and uncle in a small gym.
 Later, she becomes assistant to a Cleveland boxing promoter.
 Her boss then begins doing business with Sam LaRocca, a sports manager, during a middleweight championship fight.